 - Freimarkt – October 15-31: Reputably the oldest festival in the world, over 1,000 years of celebration and still going strong in the northern city of Bremen.

-Munich is the historic capital of Bavaria and full of architectural delights, so make time to explore it rather!
-Its unique blend of Bavarian traditions blend seamlessly with the cutting edge of business.
-Germans across the country sing praises for their beloved city and cherish the high quality of life afforded here .
-Don’t miss the Surfers Bridge or the chance to visit Neuschwanstein Castle from Munich!
-And if your interested in history Sandermans offers multiple walking tours exploring all aspects of this glorious city – My personal favourite is the Third Reich tour exploring the dark events which lead to the rising of the Nazi Party Here.
+Munich is the historic capital of Bavaria and full of architectural delights, so make time to explore Munich like a local!
+Its unique blend of Bavarian traditions blends seamlessly with the cutting edge of business.
+Germans across the country sing praises for their beloved city and cherish the high quality of life afforded here.